 The department offers a variety of courses, including:

-From September 2015 students starting their A levels will be studying the new OCR GCE Chemistry A specification.
+Students are studying the OCR GCE Chemistry A specification.
 The content is split into six teaching modules:

 The specification has been designed to be co-teachable with the stand alone AS Level in Chemistry A qualification at the end of the first year.
 The first four modules comprise the AS Level in Chemistry A course and students studying the A Level continue with the content of modules 5 and 6.